 The Skullcandy app adds a little bit of functionality to the earbuds, like seeing the battery level of each earbud, and downloading firmware updates.
 You can also track the earbuds using Tile from the Skullcandy app, which is helpful if you tend to lose your earbuds.
 Apart from those features, the app is underwhelming.
 You don’t even need it for Stay-aware mode and EQ switching.
 It’s worth downloading it for firmware updates alone, though.

 I have issues connecting the earbuds to the app pretty much every time I use them.
-At any given time, whether the earbuds are laying flat on a table or in my ears playing music, they most likely won’t connect to the app.
+At any given time, whether the earbuds are lying flat on a table or in my ears playing music, they most likely won’t connect to the app.
 It doesn’t matter if the earbuds are right beside my phone or a foot away, the app struggles to connect to them.
-Restarting the app or putting the earbuds back in the case and out again both don’t have an impact—it genuinely feels random.
+Restarting the app or putting the earbuds back in the case and out again both don’t have an impact — it genuinely feels random.

 How does the Skullcandy Indy Evo connect?